 I really got to thinking about what my problem was with what I read.
 Honestly, I think it’s because we aren’t addressing the actual problem.

 It’s Not a Problem When You Are Dating

-I’ve know a couple that is dating after divorce.
-No one is having to tell them to be sweet to each other or do silly thoughtful stuff.
-It’s just coming naturally.
+I’ve known couples that dated after divorce.
+No one had to tell them to be sweet to each other or do silly thoughtful stuff.
+It’s just came naturally.
 And I know darn well that those actions weren’t happening in their previous relationships after a few years.